Luana, Maysa’s sister, decided she also wants be a model.

 Sunday morning, after buying bread for breakfast.

 Six months passed, and Maysa entered the pageant world; she took home the Young Miss São Paulo “Black Beauty” title, reserved for girls of color.
-She was set to go on from the state pageant to the national competition, but the organizers bailed, and Maysa was not able to continue along that path to success.
+She was set to go on from the state pageant to the national competition, but the organizers bailed, and Maysa was not able to continue.
 Maysa’s mother is currently involved in a legal case against Young Miss Brazil.

 Still, Maysa pursues her modeling career.
 She studies hard throughout the week, and she devotes her day off on Sunday to training for the runway.
 In Dorr’s words, it is “the day of beauty” for both Maysa and her sister, who is following in her footsteps.

 The family was always generous with Dorr, though it did take time for them to fully invite her into the fabric of daily life.
-Racism is palpable in Brazil, and the presence of a white photographer was initially a bit of a hurdle.
-Over the last years, however, Dorr has become “part of the family,” and the color of her skin no longer matters.
-She feels like an “older sister” to Maysa, and they have talked candidly about racism.
+Over the last years, however, she has become “part of the family.”
+She feels like an older sister to Maysa, and they have talked candidly about racism.

 “She knows where she comes from, and that makes her stronger,” Dorr explains.
-She hopes someday Maysa will be discovered and accepted in the world of mainstream beauty.
-Maysa deserves validation—as Dorr says, “someone to tell us she is good enough”— but she doesn’t need it.
-She’ll continue to forge her way, no matter the obstacles.
+She hopes someday Maysa will be discovered and launch her career.
+Regardless of her future, though, the artist knows she’ll continue to forge her own way–and open doors for others in the process.

 Maysa playing her mother’s veil in the garden